Board of Directors

 Cameron earned his bachelor’s degree at Prescott College in 2004 with a double major in political economy and human development.
 Cameron and his wife, Cherilyn, met in college and were married in 2005.
 Originally from the Detroit/Ann Arbor area, Cherilyn has a master’s degree in counseling psychology and has worked as a child and family therapist.
 They live in Santa Clarita with their two sons.

-Rick recently returned to Bolthouse Farms, now a part of Campbell Fresh, to asssume management of their fresh carrot operations.
+Rick recently became the President of Sunridge Nurseries in Bakersfield.
 Prior to his current position, he was the Chief Operating Officer for Agriculture Capital Management, which is a sustainability-driven agriculture and food investment firm.
 Previously, Rick spent more than 18 years working for The Wonderful Company in the almond, pistachio, citrus, pomegranate, wine and grapevine sectors.
 He was also president of Wonderful Nurseries based in Wasco.
 He is a graduate of California State University, Bakersfield as well as an alumnus of Class 41 of the Ag Leadership Program.

 Karen Caplan is president and CEO of Frieda’s, Inc. The company markets and distributes exotic fruits and vegetables.
 As the daughter of entrepreneur Dr. Frieda Rapoport Caplan – founder of Frieda’s Specialty Produce – Karen began working with produce at the age of 10.
 After graduating with a degree in Agricultural Economics and Business Management from the University of California, Davis, she joined Frieda’s full time.
 Learning the business from the ground up, she worked in just about every department at the company, from packing boxes to sales and marketing.
 At the age of 30, she was promoted to president and CEO.
 In 1990, Karen and her sister purchased the company from their mother.
 With Karen at the helm and her sister by her side, Frieda’s became the nation’s leading marketer and distributor of specialty produce.